-I have to confess that I hadn´t visited Sevilla since 2008 (Business trips don´t count) After returning from a city break in this beautiful city, I´m sharing the places I visited in this latest post.
+I have to confess that I hadn´t visited Sevilla for quite some time.
+After returning from a city break in this beautiful city in Summer 2021, I´m sharing the places I visited in this latest post.

 Here´s my experience of the city which is the Capital city of the Andalusia region.
-I have arranged the tips in five different sections.
+Set out in five different sections.

 Culture in Sevilla